-Gary Russo leads Providence’s Workforce Intelligence team, a group responsible for both people analytics and workforce planning initiatives.
+Gary Russo leads PSJH’s Workforce Intelligence team, a group responsible for both people analytics and workforce planning initiatives.
 With a goal to build a culture of evidence-based decision-making within HR and among business leaders, Russo’s team needed a solution to overcome the lack of trust around HR data and the technical issues contributing to the divide.

 At the same time, the organization was grappling with the complexity of merging two large systems with distinctly different technology, processes, and information culture.
 They realized that aligning data and metrics to an actionable state might be impossible using their current tools, even with significant increases to headcount and expertise.

 Providence Health & Services had a Tableau-based HR dashboard, but it couldn’t keep up with the business needs.
 The dashboard was challenged to blend many data sources (as Russo puts it, “a pile of systems”), resulting in a steep learning curve for users to understand and use the information correctly.
 User satisfaction suffered from accessibility and speed issues, and high-skill labor was continually redirected to ongoing maintenance.

 At the time of the merger, St. Joseph Health did not have a standard HR dashboard.
 Applying the same dashboard strategy to an even larger and more complex set of data meant no advancements towards stronger evidence based decision making.
 The executive team knew they needed better results and were open to a new solution.

 The PSJH team reviewed everything from ERP reporting/ visualization modules to very technical solutions that included AI.
 They chose Visier as their people analytics solution since it provided a ‘facilitated journey’ that would drive their organization towards a data-driven culture more quickly.